 With an aggressive defense strategy, you could avoid a DWI conviction at trial.
 In some cases, your attorney could see your 2nd degree DWI reduced or dismissed.
 Given what is at stake, it is crucial that you see out legal guidance immediately following a DWI arrest.
 To learn more about your defense options, contact the attorneys at Gerald Miller right away.

-Elements of a DWI Offense in Minnesota
+Elements of a DWI Offense in Minneapolis and Minnesota

 The state must establish the same elements of a DWI charge no matter what degree of DWI offense you might be facing.
-The burden of proving each of these cases is the same.
+Burden of proving each of these cases is the same.
 Ultimately, the degree of a DWI offense only relates to the potential penalty you could face upon conviction.

 To prove a 2nd degree DWI, the prosecution must first establish that the defendant was driving, operating, or in actual physical control of a motor vehicle.
 Actual physical control is a lower standard that involves a person that is capable of driving a vehicle at any moment, even if they are not operating one at the time of their arrest.
 Many drivers found to be in actual physical control of a vehicle are within the vehicle and in possession of the keys.

-Circumstances That Demonstrate Intoxication
+Circumstances That Demonstrate Intoxication in Minneapolis

 It is not enough to operate or be in control of a vehicle.
 A DWI also requires evidence that the driver was intoxicated at the time.
 State law provides seven different circumstances that the state can use to demonstrate intoxication.
-The prosecution only needs to establish one of these seven elements to make their case.
+Minnesota prosecution only needs to establish one of these seven elements to make their case.
 The state can prove a driver was intoxicated if they can show that the driver:

-- The driver was under the influence of alcohol
+- was under the influence of alcohol

 Out of the seven options, prosecutors most often rely on evidence of a BAC at or above .08.
 However, each of these elements is available to the state based on the facts surrounding your arrest.

-Understanding Aggravating Factors
+Understanding Aggravating Factors for DWI